History of topics

 We meet every last Thursday!

-This month we are discussing pragmatic approaches to the fundamental existential problem of death: it’s uncertainty.
+Most recently we discussed pragmatic approaches to the fundamental existential problem of death: it’s uncertainty.
 When is it coming, what happens when it does, and what should we do about it?

 While open to revision, we have a tentative schedule for upcoming talks – as James says, so that we may know what’s in the wind for us!
 See what we’ve got coming up, and let us know if you’d like to get involved or propose a topic!